InfyniteHeap/InfyniteHeap/README.md

 * In ***Genshin Impact***, the couple I am shipping is Aether (the Traveler, who is seeking for his younger sister Lumine who is in *The Abyss*) and Furina (the well-known star in *The Fontaine*).

-If you want to contact me, send me an email is ok.😉 Only **English** is accepted.
+If you want to contact me, send me an email is ok.😉